-The investment strategy decisions based on factors The investment strategy used to attain the environmental and social characteristics promoted by the Fund is described below.
+The investment strategy used to attain the environmental and social characteristics promoted by the Fund is described below.

 The Fund will be actively managed, seeking to achieve the objective by allocating its assets across a broadly diversified portfolio of credit instruments from an investment universe which restricts investment in the following industries: fossil fuels, controversial and conventional weapons; and tobacco and cannabis (in addition to the criteria set out in the Exclusion Policy).